krosa/kyladelrosario/_posts/2020/2020-01-17-clear-and-concise-won't-do.md

 categories: [Life, Writing]
 ---

-**Healthy rivalry:** Wanting to be a writer, seeing my partner make that dream come true for himself, thus making you strive harder for success.
+**Healthy rivalry:** Wanting to be a writer, seeing my partner make that dream come true for himself, thus making me strive harder for success.

 **Unhealthy rivalry:** Wanting to be the _only_ published writer in a small two-person family.

 My partner writes under and hour while listening to music with lyrics.
 He writes several articles a day, while it takes me a few days to come up with a short story.
 I can't listen to lyrics.
 To be fair, he's a journalist, and I'm a short story writer.
 Journalism and fiction are different, but that doesn't stop me from being irritated at our different pacing.
 I want to take my time with a story.
 Savour it.
 Entertain each idea that pays a visit.